-As a mom, I often find myself with little pockets of time, waiting in the van, waiting in the kitchen or waiting for someone to come home.
-I fill that time by reading.
+As a mom raising four children, I often found myself with little pockets of time, on the sidelines between games, waiting in the van, waiting in the kitchen (standing up!) or waiting for the kids to get ready for school or sports.
+I filled that time by reading.

 I also love short fiction because of the forced economy of words and inevitable twists.
 I don’t like reading more than one book at a time, so I like squeezing in a short story when I’m reading something long.